Alex Rodriguez Denies The Centaur Painting Rumor

 — Mer (@Meribeauty) April 8, 2019

-The sourcing was somewhat thin, and no photo was procured of the alleged painting, nor did anyone ever come forward who claiemd to have participated in the creation or the sale of the supposed work of art.
+The sourcing was somewhat thin, and no photo was procured of the alleged painting nor did anyone ever come forward claiming to have participated in the creation or the sale of the supposed work of art.
 But Us Weekly ran with the story anyway.

-Rodriguez denied the story in 2012- “I do not have a painting of my upper body as a minotaur” – but New York noted that he was using the present tense, meaning he may have had one in the past.
-Also, Rodriguez has denied things before- starting with the reports about his use of performance-enhancing drugs- and later admitted that they were true.
+“I do not have a painting of my upper body as a minotaur”

+However, The Cut noted that he was using the present tense, meaning he may have had one in the past.
+Also, Rodriguez has denied things before, starting with the reports about his use of performance-enhancing drugs and later admitting that they were true.

 The centaur myth has persevered.
 Screwball, a recently released documentary about the Biogenesis scandal, in which Rodriguez was implicated, uses a gimmick in which certain scenes are re-enacted, with children playing the parts.
 In one scene in which the Rodriguez character is included, the centaur painting can be seen behind him.